-Treatment of Equity Awards (see page 59)
+Treatment of Equity Awards (see page 58)

 The Transactions will constitute a change of control under Allscripts' equity compensation award agreements.
 Accordingly, outstanding restricted stock and restricted stock units (other than those granted after the execution of the Merger Agreement) will vest and unexercisable options will become exercisable in connection with the consummation of the Transactions.
 Allscripts has agreed to take all necessary action to accelerate the vesting of all restricted stock units (other than those granted after the execution of the Merger Agreement) and stock options effective as of the record date for the special cash dividend so that holders of such awards will participate in the special cash dividend.
-With respect to the restricted stock units granted after execution of the Merger Agreement, the Transactions will accelerate the vesting of such awards such that fifty percent (50%) of the awards will vest on the first anniversary of the grant date and the other fifty percent (50%) will vest on the second anniversary of the grant date.
+With respect to the restricted stock units granted after execution of the Vesting of such awards such that fifty percent (50%) of the awards will vest on the first anniversary of the grant date and the other fifty percent (50%) will vest on the second anniversary of the grant date.